 Off-chain computing refers to processes that occur outside the blockchain application stack.
 It offers cost-effectiveness and efficiency compared to on-chain computing.

-By leveraging off-chain computation, data integrity is ensured, and privacy is enhanced, making it an ideal foundation for decentralized app development.
+By using off-chain computation, data integrity is ensured, and privacy is enhanced.
+All these make it an ideal foundation for decentralized app development.
 This approach resembles a virtual memory system.

 Governance